smalltalk-from-scratch — Part 6

 The Window

-The Smalltalk Display global is a DisplayScreen object — a subclass of Form — that represents the entire screen surface.
+The Smalltalk Display global is a DisplayScreen object — a subclass of the Smalltalk Form class — that represents the entire screen surface.
 When DisplayScreen initialize runs (one of the init expressions from Part 5), it calls the beDisplay primitive, which tells the C# runtime to create the display window and map the Display Form’s bitmap to it.

 November 14th: the first GUI window appeared.
 It was empty — a white rectangle — but it was there, and it was Smalltalk’s window.
-The display pipeline from Smalltalk Form object to C# Bitmap to screen was working.

 The Dragon